What's the state of sisterhood in the time of Trump?

 That's exactly what hundreds of thousands of women will do this coming Saturday.
 They will gather on the National Mall to send a message to President Trump.
 We're here.
 We're watching you.
 And we're ready to fight back.

-Reshma Saujani, CEO of Who Code, is psyched for what comes next.
+Reshma Saujani, CEO of Girls Who Code, is psyched for what comes next.
 "I think it has lit a fire under us," she told me.
 "I think what you are going to see over the next four to eight years is more women saying, enough.
 I want affordable day care, I want paid leave.
 I think you're going to see more activism, you're going to see more women running for office, you're going to see more women take more risks, starting companies."

 And, even at this anxiety-riddled time in history, isn't that the kind of sisterhood all women can support?